without Internet Explorer,

 “…sands of time will sway…”

-With the minor injustice of excluding Wildfire (not to be confused with the ignorantly bruteless and unforceful Wildfire, also from the U.K.) from the archives having been corrected, this very early split/compilation/sampler may now seem more historically important to those questioning its inclusion here due to the recognition of what seemed like a mere two out of four bands worthy of the metal brand.
-Well, make it three, ‘cause despite having less of a reputation than Tootie, my grandmother’s old poodle, “Wild Dogs” is not a song that’s easily called off, and that cat on the cover is well aware of it.
+With the minor injustice of excluding Wildfire (not to be confused with a different ignorantly bruteless and unforceful Wildfire, also from the U.K.) from the archives having been corrected, this very early split/compilation/sampler may now seem more historically important to those questioning its inclusion here due to the recognition of what seemed like a mere two out of four bands worthy of the metal brand.
+Well, make it three, ‘cos despite having less of a reputation than Tootie, my grandmother’s old poodle, “Wild Dogs” is not a song that’s easily called off, and that cat on the cover is well aware of it.

 Considered the final slice of the significant Metal For Muthas series of 1980 compilations, Muthas Pride guards a smaller family of songs, four from as many bands, and are the first series appearances of Wildfire, Quartz, and Baby Jane, all fellow Brits.
 Can’t help but feel this disc was released on the coattails of its big brothers as an afterthought with the material here either not making the grade (which I find hard to swallow) or were last to be accepted.
 Of the two biggest fish, White Spirit was already a series veteran with high times on Vol. 2 (and in the scene, with possibly their debut album out by this time) and Quartz, with a slew of previous singles and a ’77 debut, wasn’t a newbie by a stretch, then with Wildfire and Baby Jane…?
 Well, whatever.
 I’m just glad it got released.